FausticSun/hierarchical_planning/README.md

 observations, infos = env.reset()
 while not env.unwrapped.is_done():
-   # this is where you would insert your policy / policies
+   # this is where you would insert new plans from LLM if necessary
    actions = agents.act()
    observations, rewards, terminations, truncations, infos = env.step(actions)